 IMPORTANT AGENCY UPDATES DUE TO COVID-19:

 - In accordance with the CDC and the Executive Orders from Governor, Greg Abbott, our agency has chosen to close due to Covid-19.
 In order to keep our staff and their families safe, our staff will be telecommuting until further notice.
 We ask that you contact staff via email with any questions or issues that you may have.
-If this is not an option for your and you wish to leave a voicemail, please note that there will a delay in a returning voicemails.
+If this is not an option for you and you wish to leave a voicemail, please note that there will be a delay in returning voicemails.
 You can find all of our staffs contact information by clicking Here

 - Funeral Home Operations

 Throughout this health crisis, each government agency has collaborated with the various professional experts trying to interpret the different guidelines and recommendations in order to clarify those guidelines for their constituents.
 As a state agency, there is no possible method of addressing every scenario or situation that funeral directors, across this great state, may encounter.
 As the governor has indicated funeral services, interment services and memorial services are viewed as church or worship services within his published minimum health standards located in his Re-opening Texas Report.
 We cannot mandate the exact number of guests who can attend a funeral service at every licensed facility.
 Therefore, each funeral home MUST evaluate their own unique surroundings and guest participation to determine how many people are appropriate in the funeral home establishment for a viewing/visitation and for a funeral service.
-It is also up to each funeral home to dertermine the appropiate duration of viewing/visitation/calling hours, seating arrangements in the chapel/church, and use of facial coverings for the attending guests.
+It is also up to each funeral home to determine the appropriate duration of viewing/visitation/calling hours, seating arrangements in the chapel/church, and use of facial coverings for the attending guests.
 The Texas Funeral Service Commission will fully support each funeral director as they decide how many people can safely participate in any type of funeral service activity.